Diffeomorphism Stability and Codimension Three

 \begin{theoremnonum} (\cite{GrovWilh2}) If the answer to the Diffeomorphism Stability Question is \textquotedblleft yes\textquotedblright , then every Riemannian $n$ --manifold $M$ with $\sec \,M\geq 1$ and $\mathrm{diam}\,M>\frac{\pi }{2}$ is diffeomorphic to $S^{n}.$ \end{theoremnonum}

-We answer the Diffeomorphism Stability Question affirmatively in the special case when all the singularities of $X$ occur along smoothly and isometrically embedded Riemannian manifolds of codimension $\leq 4$.
+We answer the Diffeomorphism Stability Question affirmatively in the special case when all the singularities of $X$ occur along Riemannian manifolds of codimension $\leq 3$.
 Before stating the result, we define the concept of a space being diffeomorphically stable.

 \begin{definitionlet} A space $X\in \mathrm{closure}\left( \mathcal{M}_{k,v,0}^{\infty ,\infty ,D}\left( n\right) \right) $ is diffeomorphically stable if for any sequence $\left\{ M_{\alpha }\right\} _{\alpha =1}^{\infty }\subset \mathcal{M} _{k,v,0}^{\infty ,\infty ,D}\left( n\right) $ with $M_{\alpha }\longrightarrow X,$ in the Gromov--Hausdorff topology, all but finitely many of the $M_{\alpha }$s are diffeomorphic. \end{definitionlet}